librasteve/Air/modulemap.md

         - role Markdown    does Component
         - role Background  does Component
     - Tools.rakumod
+        - use Air::Functional :BASE-TAGS;
+        - use Air::Base::Tags;
         - role Tool
         - role Analytics   does Tool
     - Widgets.rakumod
+        - use Air::Functional :BASE-TAGS
+        - use Air::Base::Tags;
         - role Widget      does Tag[Regular]
         - role LightDark   does Widget
 - Base.rakumod
+    - use Air::Functional :BASE-ELEMENTS
+    - use Air::Component
+    - use Air::Form
-    - use Base::Tags
+    - use Air::Base::Tags
-    - use Base::Elements;
+    - use Air::Base::Elements
-    - use Base::Tools
+    - use Air::Base::Tools
-    - use Base::Widgets
+    - use Air::Base::Widgets
     - role Head        does Tag[Regular]
     - role Header      does Tag[Regular]
     - role Main        does Tag[Regular]